Kotlin/KEEP/proposals/experimental.md

 Using `UseExperimental` with annotations that are *not* experimental API markers has no effect and yields a compilation warning.
 Using `UseExperimental` with no arguments has no effect and yields a warning as well.

 If one of the markers used in `UseExperimental` does not denote a compile-time experimental API, this is a compilation error.

+## Linkage and runtime impact

+Besides `COMPILATION`, changes to the experimental API can impact `LINKAGE` and `RUNTIME`.
+These two mean different things in general:

+* `LINKAGE` means that changes may cause exceptions related to the fact that the client code was not recompiled after the changes.
+Note that `LINKAGE` does not imply `COMPILATION` in general: for example, adding a function parameter with a default value will not (mostly) break compilation, but will break with linkage error at runtime if the code is not recompiled on JVM.
+* `RUNTIME` means that the contract or the observed runtime behavior of the experimental API may change, including the possibility of throwing exceptions.

+In the prototype, these two impacts are checked exactly in the same way in the compiler, i.e. they require propagation according to the rules specified in this proposal.
+We may provide additional diagnostics in the future for these two different cases.

 ## Propagation and opt-in for whole modules